jzabroski/Home/Videos/TheFour-LetterCodeToSellingAnything/README.md

 - Greeks had notion of Golden Ratio
 - Enlightenment had Immanuel Kant's Aesthetics
 - Over last several decades, data suggests concept of Novelty is what sells: most common word used by advertisers is "New"
+- NASA Space Habitat.
+Cut a hole in the side of the space station to create a viewing portal.

 ## Key idea